|

 The first thing I did was get current on every bill I had.
 It didn’t matter if it was a student loan or credit card bill.
 I made sure I got up to date with each one of them.
 I also set up automatic payments for a couple of my bills.
 That was huge for me.
 I’ve never had the discipline to do that before, but I was focused on making this happen.
 35% of your credit score is your payment history.
 I had to make sure that my payment history was getting better.

-You may be asking how I got current.
-If it was a debt or bill that was only a few days past due, I paid the bill, including the late fee.
-If it was something that was between 30-60 days past due, I called the company.
+How did I get current?
+If it was a debt or bill only a few days past due, I paid it, including the late fee.
+I called the company if it was 30-60 days past due.
 I let them know that I wanted to get current.
-I was able to either pay the companies what I owed them, or they set me up on a plan.
-I had to make 3 months’ worth of payments on time.
+I could either pay the companies what I owed them, or they set me up on a plan.
+I had to make three months’ worth of payments on time.
 Once that was completed, I’d be current.
-Believe it or not, making the payments wasn’t that hard either.
-You’ll do the same thing if you want to increase your credit score by 100 points.
+Believe it or not, making the payments was pretty easy, too.
+You can do the same thing to increase your credit score by 100 points.

 Set a goal to start paying your bills on time.
 If you do this every month, your credit score will go up.
 It will show lenders that you are serious and improve your creditworthiness.